Espresso Flow Control Profiling

 And in the next video the shot lasted 45 seconds (from 12 to 1.5 bar):

-This means that the stepless grinder is less critical now.
-Mine (Niche Zero) is stepless, but I never go to half notches.
+All that means that the stepless grinder is less critical now.
+Mine is stepless, but I never go to half notches.
 Moreover, plus or minus two-three notches from the ideal setting don't kick me off from the zone of very taste espresso - I easily correct grinding errors with the paddle.
 This is very different from my previous Bezzera Duo DE, where the slightest deviation from the perfect grind size worsened the taste and there was no way to fix it.
 The degree of forgiveness of a machine with flow control is unprecedented - a bad shot is almost an impossible task.
 In fact, that is the classical reason why people love their fully manual toys.
 In our advanced times, this love is being transferred to pump machines with flow control.
 Caution: stay away from computerized machines on which it's not possible to change the flow rate manually once the brewing has started!

 THE GOLD STANDARD